vidyalatha-badde/convolutionSeparable/guided_convolutionSeparable_SYCLmigration/README.md

 ### Tool assisted migration – SYCLomatic

-For this sample, the Intel SYCLomatic Compatibility tool automatically migrates 100% of the CUDA code to SYCL.
+For this sample, the Intel® SYCLomatic Compatibility tool automatically migrates 100% of the CUDA code to SYCL.
 Follow these steps to generate the SYCL code using the compatibility tool:

 1. git clone https://github.com/NVIDIA/cuda-samples.git
 2. cd cuda-samples/Samples/2_Concepts_and_Techniques/convolutionSeparable/